Contributed By Aequitas Law LLP

 The fundamental principle of the PDPA is accountability.
 Accountability is the undertaking and exhibition of responsibility for the personal data in the organisation’s possession.
 Sections 11 and 12 of the PDPA provides for the accountability of organisations to comply with the PDPA.
 An accountable organisation is answerable to the relevant regulatory authorities and individuals who entrust the organisation with their personal data.

-In some cases, the PDPC may conduct a review or an investigation of the matters in question and, depending on the outcome of the review or investigation, can issue directions to the relevant organisation to take a certain course of action to rectify the issue(s).
+In some cases, the PDPC may conduct a review or an investigation of the matters in question and, depending on the outcome of the review or investigation, issue directions to the relevant organisation to take a certain course of action to rectify the issue(s).

 Where a complaint is received, the PDPC may: